 Her alarm went off and she ordered it to re-set for 24 hours then dragged herself up and pulled herself to the bathroom.
 The image in the mirror which met her scared her deeply.
 With her makeup smeared and her hair dishevelled, she saw herself for what she was, a sad and aging woman, loneliness and bitterness eating away at her, destroying what could have been.
-As she set about trying to exorcise the image before her, she talked herself into a small chance that perhaps she could still talk to Chakotay, explain to him what she had learned from his words and her long night of self analysis and a small hope grew in her.
+As she set about trying to exorcise the image before her, she talked herself into a small chance that perhaps she could still talk to Chakotay, explain to him what she'd learned from his words and her long night of self-analysis and a small hope grew in her.
 It was all that would get her through.

 Most of that hope died as she entered the bridge an hour later.
 Chakotay sat in his place, absorbed in his work, barely acknowledging her presence with a polite nod.

 "Commander, could I see you in my ready room please?"
 She barely controlled her voice.

 He stood, still not meeting her eyes.
-"Aye Captain."
-He said nothing more, following her and his manner was not lost on her.
+"Aye, Captain."
+He said nothing more as he followed her and his manner wasn't lost on her.
 When the door had closed behind them, he stood to attention in front of her desk, still refusing to look at her.

-"Chakotay please sit down.
+"Chakotay, please sit down.
 This isn't business."
 If she was going to say more, she never got the chance.

-"Chakotay please.
+"Chakotay, please.
 Just hear me out.
-Last night….”
-He interrupted, his face angry.
+Last night…."

 Over the following weeks, Chakotay was the consummate professional but nothing more.
 He increased his social life and mingled easily with the entire crew, spending most of his evenings on the holodeck either shooting pool or joining in a card game.
 He occasionally dated and ignored the looks which frequently came his way from Tom, B'Elanna and the other senior staff.

 Kathryn never witnessed this side of him although she was well aware of it.
-Voyager was a small ship where gossip was concerned and most of it eventually made it’s way to her ears.
+Voyager was a small ship where gossip was concerned and most of it eventually made its way to her ears.
 She now spent all her evenings shut away in her quarters, licking her wounds and wallowing in her self-pity and loneliness.
 If Chakotay knew how she spent her off duty hours, he never acknowledged the fact.